Chymyst/chymyst-core/docs/joinrun.md

 So, if we forget to write a join definition to which `f` is bound, it will be not necessarily easy to detect the error at runtime!

 An important requirement for join definitions is that any given molecule must be bound to one and only one join definition.
-It is a runtime error to use separate join definitions for reactions that consume the same molecule.
+It is a runtime error to write reactions consuming the same molecule in different join definitions.

 An example of this error would be writing the previous join definition as two separate ones:

 ```scala